mosip/documentation/docs/Pre-Registration-Functionality.md

 * An user at this stage may opt to search registration center.
 In this case the appointment-booking (Time Slot selected) done is removed
 * An user cannot  Re-book the appointment if the appointment booking is less than 48 hours (configurable) from time of booking

 # Appointment acknowledgement

 * An Acknowledgement is triggered after successful completion of pre-registration (booking an appointment)
 * The acknowledgement contains the following information: name, pre-registration id, age/DoB, mobile number, email id and registration center details, appointment date, appointment time)
-* A QR code is generated based on the demographic details and the pre-registration ID. **This QR code can be scanned at the registration center to fetch the details to be used during the registration process*.
+* A QR code which contains the pre-registration ID.
+* This QR code can be scanned at the registration center to fetch the details to be used during the registration process.

 ## Download acknowledgement
 User can choose to print or download the acknowledgement as PDF.

 ##  Send acknowledgement to email/phone